Big-Bee-Network/name-alignment-workshop/index.md

 ## Recording

+CHANGE THIS.
 You can find a mp4 recording of the 2021-04-28 event via:

 > Seltmann & Poelen.
 2021.
 A Practical Exploration of Biotic Interaction Data Management and Information Retrieval through Terrestrial Parasite Tracker (TPT) and Global Biotic Interactions (GloBI) [Workshop].
 Zenodo. [doi:10.5281/zenodo.4759060](https://doi.org/10.5281/zenodo.4759060)